STDcheck.com

 HIV Vaccine

 In early 2022, the first of its kind appeared in medical history, three mRNA-based vaccines against HIV.
 This was a trial on volunteers conducted by virologists and epidemiologists.
 These vaccines are meant to be for prevention, as in they are taken to prevent an individual from being infected with HIV.
-Currently, HIV has no cure, but this could be the first step in at least preventing further infection rates from rising.
+Currently, there is no HIV cure, but this could be the first step in at least preventing further infection rates from rising.

 What is the Difference Between HIV and AIDS?